Table of Contents

-A good DevOps provider should be on the same page as you.
+Also, your DevOps engineer should be on the same page as you.
 They should ask for your feedback to ensure that they have properly understood your expectations from them.

-The right DevOps partner will put themselves in your shoes to understand the problem statement before getting into DevOps metrics.
+The right DevOps service provider will put themselves in your shoes to understand the problem statement before getting into DevOps metrics.
 Therefore, pay attention to how seriously the potential provider is taking your concerns.

 #2 Don’t settle for less